Mario Alexandre · March 26, 2026 · auto-scatter claude-code token-savings

 The Measurement

 Before the hook: 4.2 assistant responses per user prompt.
 After the hook: 1.6.
 That 2.6-exchange reduction across 21,194 prompts in 7 days equals $1,588.56 in avoided API cost.
 The hook overhead (Haiku API) cost $42.39.
-Net: $1,546.17 gain in one week.
+Net gain: $1,546.17 in one week.